Perspective | Alexandria Ocasio-Cortez shared her personal story and revealed our collective trauma

 Her story was personal in part because she shared with those watching and listening that she is a victim of sexual assault.
 This fact is a point of explanation for the way in which she understands the effects of trauma — of how one terrible event builds upon the next and how they all have an impact on how you move through the world, informing your decisions and choices and needs.
 This personal history is one of the reasons she is so certain that the country cannot simply move along and unify until it addresses the injury that was caused.

 But Ocasio-Cortez’s story was intimate for myriad other reasons, too.
-She put every single person in the room with her and in doing so allowed for the fact that the trauma is far-reaching — affecting people in a multitude of ways.
+She put every single person in the room with her and, in doing so, allowed for the fact that the trauma is far-reaching — affecting people in a multitude of ways.
 She pantomimed how she hid behind a bathroom door in her office when the mob came looking for its prey.
 She mimicked the sound of the slow, terrifying pounding on her office door.
-And she spelled out her fear when she saw rage in a Capitol Police officer’s eyes rather than kindness.
+And she spelled out her fear when she saw rage rather than kindness in a Capitol Police officer’s eyes.

 In each of those moments, she was all of us.
-She was a young person on lockdown, barricaded behind desks and chairs and wondering whether she was about to be part of a mass casualty event.
+She was a young person on lockdown, barricaded behind desks and chairs and wondering whether she was about to be part of a mass-casualty event.
 She was a woman of Puerto Rican descent hearing the rage-fueled rantings of a mob loyal to a man who had made special sport of deriding and dehumanizing women of color.
 She was a Brown American unsure whether the police had come to offer help or harm.
 She was an American, a public servant whose country was in crisis.

 As she and her lone staff member who had come in for the day ran through the halls seeking shelter, she described the scene as “like a zombie movie or something.”
 The monsters, she said, had grown fat on the lie of a stolen election.
 They’d grown brazen and entitled and violent on falsehoods.
 The mob had been fed disinformation by those “willing to endanger the lives of others if it will score them political points,” Ocasio-Cortez said.

-And after the monsters ran wild through the seat of democracy, Ocasio-Cortez noted, no one who had nursed them and nurtured them even bothered to say, “I’m sorry.”
+And after the monsters ran wild through the seat of democracy, Ocasio-Cortez noted, no one who had nursed them and nurtured them even bothered to say “I’m sorry.”